-Even the four babies will likely face discrimination growing up the children of unwed moms in Korea — a country whose entrenched Confucian beliefs place great emphasis on bloodlines.
+Even the four babies will likely face discrimination growing up as the children of unwed moms in Korea — a country whose entrenched Confucian beliefs place great emphasis on bloodlines.
 Without a father, these children have no identity — no family, no heritage, no place to belong.
 So no, for these women, the decision to parent is not at all easy.
 It is exceedingly courageous.
 And in many cases, love is not enough.

 As I study the face of the young mother who is so graciously sharing her story with us, I think her son will grow up like her — strong and brave when confronted by prejudice, confident and assured in his decisions.
 But I worry about where other young moms like these women would go without the support Holt Korea provides.

-“[The anti-adoption groups don’t understand] that if single moms can raise their children, that is a happy thing for the adoption agency,” explains another Holt Korea staff member who works in the international adoption program.
-“But if she chooses to relinquish, we should help her.
-And if she chooses to keep her child, we should help her.”
+“…If single moms can raise their children, that is a happy thing for the adoption agency,” explains another Holt Korea staff member who works in the international adoption program.

 Today, Holt Korea operates four Clover Houses, in Seoul and Dajeon.
 According to the staff at Holt Korea, “free housing is a huge benefit, especially in Seoul.
 It’s very expensive to rent an apartment in Seoul.”The mothers will still have opportunities to receive vocational training and stay for a minimum of two years.
 If they are not ready to be independent after two years, they can stay longer.
 Once they have a stable job, they can apply for free housing from the government — easing their financial burden.

 Although finding work will be difficult, Holt Korea can help them find jobs with companies sympathetic to single mothers.
 One Mexican restaurant run by a Korean-American couple with a heart for single moms offers excellent benefits and a flexible schedule.